MLM, multi-level marketing, is an industry prevalent with fraud. Read How About MLM? before you invest your money and invite your friends.

 - The company requires a buy-in to join which is a fee you pay or investment to start earning.

 - The company has a complex or unclear commission structure.

 - The company has an emphasis on recruitment and you would earn more by recruiting than by selling a product and or service.

-Having your own website will help you promote your MLM interests and you can add affiliate marketing.
+Having your own website will help you promote your business interests.
 I highly recommend the training at Wealthy Affiliate.
-Read my post What About Wealthy Affiliate? to learn more about this excellent affordable program and get started with your free 7-day premium trial.
+Learn more about this excellent affordable program and get started with your free 7-day premium trial.